alexanderczigler/online/content/cv.md

 I was born in 1985 and grew up in Umeå, Sweden.
 At the age of 22 I dropped out of college and moved to Stockholm to work as a consultant in the tech industry.
 By then I had realised that I learn best by doing and I knew I had a passion for working with tech.
-Working in the complex domain is where I feel most at home because that is where the potential of learning is highest
+Working in the complex domain is where I feel most at home because that is where the potential of learning is highest.

 ### Professional background